GluuFederation/docs-gg-prod/docs/source/clustering.md

 # Clustering

-Gluu-Gateway has the [kong](http://konghq.com/).
-Kong is the gateway which provide the proxy endpoint where end-users or client applications request for your Web or API application so for cluster you need to configure and setup the Kong.
+Gluu-Gateway is based on the [Kong Gateway](https://konghq.com/kong/).
+The world’s most popular open source API gateway.

+Kong supports clustering, please check the docs for more details about clustering [here](https://docs.konghq.com/1.3.x/clustering/).

-A Kong cluster allows you to scale the system horizontally by adding more machines to handle more incoming requests.
-They will all share the same configuration since they point to the same database.
-Kong nodes pointing to the same datastore will be part of the same Kong cluster.
+A Kong cluster allows you to scale the system horizontally by adding more machines/VMs/containers to handle more incoming requests.

-**To configure multiple Kong nodes into a cluster, point them all to the same datastore.**
+**To configure multiple Kong nodes into a cluster, point them all to the same datastore or use the same declarative config in DB-less mode.**

 **You need a load-balancer in front of your Kong cluster to distribute traffic across your available nodes.**

-## Setup Kong node
+## Setup Gluu-Gateway node by OS package

 ### 1. Install Kong